-- ★ The measured levels of NO2 were very good at all monitors at all times; - → The measured levels of SO2 were very good at all monitors at all times; - → The measured levels of PM{2.5} were very good to good at all times for all locations; and - → The measured PM10 levels were very good or good at all locations most of the time with the exception of Wyong which recorded fair levels on one day.
+- → The measured levels of NO2 were very good at all monitors at all times with the exception of the Dora Creek monitor which recorded good levels 2% of the time; - The measured levels of SO2 were very good at all monitors at all times; - The measured levels of PM{2.5} were very good to good at all times for all locations with the exception of the Wallsend monitor which recorded fair levels 13% of the time; and, - The measured PM10 levels were very good at all locations at all times with the exception of the Wallsend monitor which recorded good levels 37% of the time.

-On this basis it can be concluded that the air quality in the Lake Macquarie - Wyong was generally very good to good in September 2013.
+On this basis it can be concluded that the air quality in the Lake Macquarie - Wyong region was generally very good in June 2015.